Sore Throat Remedies: 16 Natural Gargles For Quick Relief

 Sore throat remedy: Ginger, honey, and lemon in water

 This sore throat home remedy mixes 1 teaspoon each of powdered ginger and honey, 1/2 cup of hot water, and the juice of 1/2 squeezed lemon.
 Pour the water over the ginger, then add the lemon juice and honey, and gargle.
 Honey coats the throat and also has mild antibacterial properties.

 Did you know that ginger is also one of the best home remedies for indigestion?

 Sore throat remedy: Hot sauce and water

 The capsicum in hot peppers helps alleviate pain and fights inflammation.
+(Find out more foods that fight inflammation.)
 Add five shakes of ground cayenne pepper (or a few shakes of hot sauce) to a cup of hot water for sore throat relief.
-It’ll burn, but try gargling every 15 minutes and see if it helps.
+It'll burn, but try gargling every 15 minutes and see if it helps.

 Sore throat remedy: Turmeric and water